 Below is a short summary of the route around London.
 It will give you an outline of the areas we pass through and make you think about the scenery and history associated with them.
 However, to get a full appreciation of this you will have to read the full write up of all 22 sections.

 We starts at the front door to Hampton Court Palace and follow the Thames Path over Hampton Court Bridge, past Molesey Lock (our route passes 30 locks in total, but I won't mention them all here).
 We continue along the Thames Path through Hurst Park, Walton-on-Thames, Shepperton, Chertsey, Laleham, Staines-upon-Thames and Egham.

 At Runnymede we climb Coopers Hill past the memorials and enter Windsor Great Park at Bishopsgate.
 The route soon enters the deer park and follows the Long Walk from the Copper Horse to the castle.

-At Windsor we exit the park via Park Gate and hug the wall of Windsor Castle before crossing the pedestrian bridge to Eton and rejoining the Thames Path past, Boveney, Dorney Lake, over Maidenhead Bridge and along Cliveden Reach to Cookham.
+At Windsor we exit the park via Park Street Gate and hug the wall of Windsor Castle before crossing the pedestrian bridge to Eton and rejoining the Thames Path past, Boveney, Dorney Lake, over Maidenhead Bridge and along Cliveden Reach to Cookham.

 We cross the River Thames via the footbridge attached to Bourne End railway bridge.
 Shortly after Bourne End we leave the Thames Path at Spade Oak and go through the local nature reserve to Little Marlow.
 Here we join a footpath through Wilton Farm and, climb the Chilterns, to join the Chilterns Way through Burroughs Grove.
 A quirk of motorway building allows us to stay on footpaths to pass under the M40 to skirt High Wycombe and on through Booker.
 At some points you almost feel you can talk to the vehicles speeding past, but they appear so cut off from the solitude of our path.

 Booker Common is peaceful and wooded.
 At first there is a long gradual descent, but soon we are faced with another climb up to and through High Barbers Woods.
 Going through the Chilterns is a bit of a roller-coaster with many steep climbs and descents.